+Synergetic outcome: The information that will obtained through this subtask will lead to build and improve the mathematic model of exchange between different subassemblies in the context of replication.
+Beyond the fact that we will build a kinetic templating model, we will also start to analyze mathematically the response of the model of network of exchange to a templating perturbation (here the templating of a specific subassemblies by a PrPC) and analyze the adaptive response of the network.

 Subtask 2.1.2: Adaptive response to therapeutic molecules and specific ligands

 Objective.
 The adaptive partition of different PrPSc subassemblies within the network of exchange is not restricted to the templating process and a ligand that stabilizes or destabilizes a subpopulation should also induce an adaptive response of the network of exchange.
-A panel of molecules and therapeutics ligands exist modulating modestly the disease evolution (refs).
+A panel of molecules and therapeutics ligands exists modulating modestly the disease evolution (refs).
 In this task, we will determine the effect of certain (sometimes proprietary) ligands to induce an adaptive response from the network of exchange.